 - The design of the diapers is so much better.

-- There are less leaks than there used to be.
+- There are fewer leaks than there used to be.

 - They use snaps or Velcro instead of those dreaded safety pins.